MohitGoel92/Microsoft-Excel/README.md

 ### Filtering an Excel List Using the AutoFilter Tool

 The Autofilter Tool is useful when we are required to select only a proportion of the data.
 For instance, if we wish to observe data from January and July only, the Autofilter will come in handy here.
 To use the Autofilter, select a cell in the data table -> *Data* tab -> *Sort & Filter* section -> select the *Filter* option.
-We now notice that the headings of the data table now have a downward pointing arrow which will allow us to select the desired data.
+We now notice that the headings of the data table have a downward pointing arrow which will allow us to select the desired data.
+To clear the filter, simply click on the *Clear* button.

 **Note:** The keyboard shortcut for this is